By Rob Morris

 The reasons behind his resignation are unknown, but a Royal Jordanian spokesperson told Arabian Business that Majali enjoyed an “excellent relationship” with the board.

 Majali will remain president and CEO until Aug 1, although it is unclear when his successor is expected to take charge.

 In response to the resignation, Royal Jordanian chairman Nasser Lozi said Majali had made huge efforts to “develop RJ and put it on a par with the advanced airlines”.

 He also said Majali’s work had enabled the airline to hold an “eminent position” in the transport industry during tough economic conditions.

 During Majali’s tenure, Royal Jordanian was the first Middle Eastern carrier to join an airline alliance when it became a oneworld member.
 Royal Jordanian also completed a privatisation and expanded its network under Majali’s control, the airline said.

 Majali joined Royal Jordanian in 1979 after achieving a degree in aeronautical engineering and design.
-He worked in several departments, including flight operations, IT, and passenger and in-flight services before his appointment as president and CEO in 2001.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He worked in several departments, including flight operations, IT, and passenger and in-flight services before his appointment as president and CEO in 2001.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.